hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `name` - The name of the Backend HTTP Settings Collection.

-* `path` - The Path which is used as a prefix for all HTTP requests.
+* `path` - The path which is used as a prefix for all HTTP requests.

 * `port` - The port which is used for this Backend HTTP Settings Collection.

 * `probe_name` - The name of the associated HTTP Probe.

-* `protocol` - The Protocol which will be used.
+* `protocol` - The protocol which will be used.

 * `request_timeout` - The request timeout in seconds.